 People with ET may experience unintentional, rhythmic movements, most commonly a hand tremor.
 The tremor may also affect the head, tongue, limbs, trunk, and the ability to speak.

-Symptoms can develop at any age, but they usually become noticeable in people over the age of 40.
-Triggers of ET can include:
+Symptoms can develop at any age, but they usually become noticeable in people

-The tremor usually appears on both sides of the body, but it is often more noticeable in the dominant hand.
+The tremor usually appears on both sides of the body, but it is more noticeable in the dominant hand.

 Treatment of ET